 —David Livingston, abolitionist and medical missionary.

-Though our methodology is different from Livingston, our heart and passion are the same: freedom and healing, especially in relation to the Bride of Christ.
-The interesting part of our story is that we did not experience this personal freedom and healing until after we were already in fulltime Christian ministry, though we both grew up in the church and attended a Christian University.
+Though our methodology is different from Livingston, our heart and passion are the same: freedom and healing, especially in relation to the Body of Christ.
+The interesting part of our story is that we did not experience this personal freedom and healing until after we were already in full-time Christian ministry, though we both grew up in the church and attended a Christian University.
 Colin and Jinny McDougall initiated a relationship with us that demonstrated the love of the Father, trained us in our Scriptural understanding, and showed us how to practically apply these truths to our lives, marriage, and the parenting of our four children.
 We personally understand the pressure for perfectionism on the life of those in ministry.
 Yet, we found a safe place sitting around a table with these two disciple-makers asking questions and exploring truth.
 Through these relationships, we have been shown the grace of God and have developed a heart to make Him known.
-Since all authority has been given to the church, we desire to demonstrate and communicate God's strategy for His Bride.
+Since all authority has been given to the church, we desire to demonstrate and communicate God's strategy for His Church.

 David and Dana serve as missionaries with Eternal Truth Ministries and have been attending RFBC since 2006.
 It is an honor and privilege to serve the church in this capacity.
 Our heart is to help equip the body so that intentional relationships are built by someone that loves God and wants to help equip others to love God and love others, which is discipleship.